GerHobbelt/jQuery-Equal-Heights/README.md

 ## Fork

-*	Adapted by Greg Turner to work on elements, not their children, and to take into account borders and padding
+*	Adapted by Greg Turner to work on elements, not their children, and to take into account borders and padding.
-*	Added to by Mark Finger to include `equalHeightsByHClass` which can group elements before applying `equalHeights`
+*	Added to by Mark Finger to include `equalHeightsByHClass` which groups elements together by a `h-class` attribute, then equalises the heights of each group of elements.

 This fork of the jQuery plugin is something we've used for a few projects at [the Interaction Consortium](http://interaction.net.au).
 It's been used for